Skip to main content

 Weather conditions & outdoor activities

-Environment Canada Info Line for temperature and windchill factor: Phone 983-2050 (recording, updated hourly) or Click on this link: Winnipeg (The Forks), MB - 7 Day Forecast - Environment Canada (weather.gc.ca)
+For up-to-date weather information during all our seasons please see the Environment Canada Weather website.
+You can also find this link on our website in the top right corner, next to the date.
+Environment Canada has an Information Line for temperature and windchill factor: Phone 983-2050 (recording, updated hourly) or click on this link: Winnipeg (The Forks), MB - 7 Day Forecast - Environment Canada (weather.gc.ca)